ChausseBenjamin/privateer/README.md

 see the changes that needed to be made.

 [^3]: `:8080` is the default port but it is already in use by Traefik

+[^4]: Some services like the torrent client must always remain online while others can be shut down when unused (ex: jellyfin).